cgrates/cgrates/docs/diamagent.rst

 			"flags": ["*event", "*accounts", "*cdrs"],	// influence processing logic within CGRateS workflow "request_fields":[							// data exchanged between Diameter and CGRateS {
-					"tag": "TOR",			// tag is used in debug,
+					"tag": "ToR",			// tag is used in debug,
 					"path": "ToR",		// path is the field on CGRateS side "type": "*constant",	// type defines the method to provide the value "value": "*sms"}